Israeli defense minister quits over Gaza truce in blow to Netanyahu

 Lieberman said his resignation, which will go into effect 48 hours after he submits a formal letter to Netanyahu, also withdraws his far-right Israel Beitenu party from the coalition.

-That would leave Netanyahu with control of just 61 of the 120 seats in parliament a year before Israel’s next election.
+Netanyahu will take over the defense portfolio himself, his party said.
+The loss of Israel Beitenu’s five seats will leave him with control of just 61 of the 120 seats in parliament, a year before Israel’s next election.

-Political commentators had speculated that Netanyahu, who despite his approval ratings has been dogged by multiple corruption investigations, might bring forward the ballot.
+Political commentators had speculated that Netanyahu, who has high approval ratings despite being dogged by multiple corruption investigations, might bring forward the ballot.

 They also saw in Lieberman’s decision to quit a bid to poach votes from Netanyahu and far-right cabinet rival Naftali Bennett of the Jewish Home party, ahead of an election.

 “There is no need to go to an election during what is a sensitive period for national security.
-This government can see out its days,” the spokesman, Jonatan Urich, said on Twitter.
+This government can see out its days,” party spokesman Jonatan Urich said on Twitter.

 The cracks in the coalition could soon widen, however.